TokyoExpress/recon-for-twitch/README.md

 ***Abstract***

-Recon for Twitch is a Google Chrome extension that allows you to sort channels by what state of the game they are in (e.g. Champion Select or In-Game for League of Legends)<br /><br />
+Recon for Twitch is a Google Chrome extension that allows you to sort Twitch channels by what state of the game they are in (e.g. Champion Select or In-Game for League of Legends)<br /><br />.

-***Longer Abstract***
+***Premise***

 Recon is a set of neural net models built around the data format of video game screenshots.